p-rajane/camunda-self-managed-localhost/README.md

 This shows that your application is up and processes are successfully deployed to localhost c8 run.

 ### 5. Monitor and play with processes
-- After successfull start of an application, open operate URL given in step 1 as  [http://localhost:8080/operate]( http://localhost:8080/operate)
+- After successful start of an application, open operate URL given in step 1 as  [http://localhost:8080/operate]( http://localhost:8080/operate)
 - You can check your process deployed, versions.
 Also can start the instance from tasklist as [ http://localhost:8080/tasklist]( http://localhost:8080/tasklist)